caleorourke/unveil/README.md

 $ ruby -v
 ~~~

-## Install Unveil
+## Installation
-Clone Unveil from the `gh-pages` branch on GitHub and go into its directory.
+Clone from the `gh-pages` branch on GitHub and go into its directory.

 ~~~
 $ git clone -b gh-pages https://github.com/caleorourke/unveil.git